 Hydrogen Sulfide Corrosion

-Corrosion due to H2S is mainly electrochemical in nature.
-The products of dissociation of the H2S gas are aggressive and can catalyze electrochemical reactions, especially the dissolution of Fe.
+H2S corrosion is primarily electrochemical.
+The dissociation products of H2S are aggressive and can catalyze electrochemical reactions, particularly the dissolution of iron.

-Surface scale formation is one of the important factors governing the corrosion rate.
-The scale growth depends primarily on the kinetics of scale formation.
-In contrast to relatively straight forward iron carbonate precipitation in pure CO2 corrosion, in an H2S environment many types of iron sulfide may form such as amorphous ferrous sulfide, mackinawite, cubic ferrous sulfide, smythite, greigte, pyrrhotite, troilite and pyrite, among which mackinawite is considered to form first on the steel surface by a direct surface reaction.
+Surface scale formation is a key factor influencing the corrosion rate.
+The kinetics of scale formation is crucial; unlike the straightforward iron carbonate precipitation seen in CO2 corrosion, H2S environments can produce several types of iron sulfides, including amorphous ferrous sulfide, mackinawite, cubic ferrous sulfide, and pyrite.
+Among these, mackinawite is typically the first to form on the steel surface through direct reactions.

-The poorly known mechanism of H2S corrosion makes it difficult to quantify the kinetics of iron sulfide scale formation.
-A probable mechanism for iron dissolution in aqueous solutions containing H2S based on the formation of mackinawite film, as proposed by Sun et al. is shown in Figure 1.
+The complex mechanisms of H2S corrosion complicate the quantification of iron sulfide scale formation kinetics.
+A proposed mechanism for iron dissolution in aqueous H2S solutions, based on the formation of a mackinawite film, is illustrated in Figure 1.

 Figure 1: Proposed mechanism of H2S corrosion on Fe